yuelinan/DARE/README.md

-Official implementation of NeurIPS'2022 paper "DARE:Disentanglement-Augmented Rationale Extraction"
+Official implementation of NeurIPS'2022 paper "DARE:Disentanglement-Augmented Rationale Extraction".

 ## Mutual Information Estimation
 We provide toy simulations in ./Simulated Studies/club_nce.ipynb to show the estimation performance of CLUB_NCE and other MI estimators.